-Note; The Extension Bar should always be at the highest point before turning on, this ensures zero molten plastic friction along the walls of the Chamber.
-The Plunger should remain cooler than the Chamber so when fresh HDPE is added to the barrel it does not get hot.
-This technique prevents sticking, molten plastic sticking to the internal wall will 100% result in visible burn marks regarding the component.
-The Chamber/Barrel can hold 3 x the initial shot volume, when you inject and replace the HDPE you still have 2 x the volume shot available.
-1 is half-cooked in the middle, the 1 at the bottom is ready to be injected.
-It is very important to refill the barrell after every injection as test runs show that burn marks will appear if you run it near empty.
-This is due to the friction between the Bar, Chamber and HDPE, at any temperature.

-Speed is a crucial factor in successful operation, runs of approximately 6 minutes per injection are performed at 140°C. Injection speeds of 4 - 2 minute requires a higher temperature of 165°C - 200°C. The Extension Bar on completion of injection should finish approximately at a 90° angle.
-Eddie Hall, (WSM 2017) determines positioning and technique delivers maximum applicable force.
-Lastly, always clean the barrel and nozzle after use, this also prevents burn marks appearing on future batch runs.
+Note; The extension bar should always be at the lowest point before turning on, this ensures it heats up correctly, so the barrel and bar are of equal temperature, this helps reduce friction that results in scorch marks of the part.
+The Chamber/Barrel can hold 3 x the initial shot volume, so when you inject and replace the HDPE you still have 2 x the volume shot up to temperature ready to inject.
+It is very important to refill the barrell after every injection as test runs show that burn marks will appear if you run it near empty due to friction between the Bar, Chamber and HDPE, at any temperature.
+Speed is a crucial factor in successful operation, low speed runs of approximately 10 minutes per injection can be performed at 140°C, injection speeds of approximately 6 minute requires a higher temperature of 185 - 200°C. Also the extension bar on completion of injection should finish at a 90° angle.
+Eddie Hall, (WSM 2017) determines positioning and technique delivers maximum applied force.